Fitness to Study

 The Fitness to Study Regulations is intended as a framework to be used by staff when a student's ability to progress academically and function at university appears to be detrimentally affected by their health or other circumstances.

-The Fitness to Study process is not punative, it provides a procedural framework through which possible concerns can be addressed.
+The Fitness to Study process is not punative; it provides a procedural framework through which possible concerns can be addressed.
 The primary concern is for the health and wellbeing of students, and through the process, finding a supportive pathway forward.

 Students are advised to review the current Fitness to Study Policy which can be found below:

-Fitness to Study Policy 2024-25 (2024/25)
+Fitness to Study Policy 2026-27 (active from 01/09/26)

 Fitness to Study flow diagram